 Keep detailed notes about each source you use, and the information within each you find interesting, for your research.
 Label direct quotes in your notes and write down page numbers and information you will need to cite the source.
 Keep notes about how you found each source, it can be difficult to find sources again after you've navigated away from the page.
-Some citation managers, like Easybib can help you take detailed notes.
+Some citation managers, like Zotero, can help you keep track of your sources and related notes.

 Image credit: dbdbrobot

 Welcome!
-Using other scholars' work as evidence in your own papers and properly citing those findings and ideas is an important part of the academic process.
-You want to show how your work is building on the work of others and protect yourself from committing plagiarism (the unacknowledged used of someone else's' work).
+Using other scholars' work as evidence in your own research and properly citing those findings and ideas is an important part of the academic process.
+You want to show how your work is building on the work of others and protect yourself from committing plagiarism (the unacknowledged use of someone else's work).
 Plagiarism, even accidental or unintentional plagiarism, is a serious honor offense.

 Ask your professor, or consult your assignment description or syllabi, to find out which citation style you should use for your research paper.
 You can find examples in the tabs above for citations in a variety of citation types.
 If you run into trouble, contact a librarian or consult the manual for your required style.